Return on Marketing Spend – An Overview

-The metrics that you choose also depend on your company’s short and long term goals and objectives.
+The metrics that you choose also depend on your company’s short and long-term goals and objectives.
 Below are the recommended metrics for different marketing channels.

 What mistakes to avoid when calculating the marketing ROI?

 The marketing ROI will not be able to fully evaluate the long-term benefits of certain marketing campaigns.
 The ROI value might also be misleading at times as the financial team might only be able to see the cash flowing out of the company without any contribution in terms of profits.
-As a result, the finance and marketing executives might start to doubt the capability of the marketing strategy to actually function in the long-run.
+As a result, the finance and marketing executives might start to doubt the capability of the marketing strategy to actually function in the long run.
 Even though your company’s marketing might not be able to generate quick profits.
 You might be building a strong foundation – something that an ROI can’t decipher.

-For instance, if we take customer lifetime value into account, we can estimate the worth of an individual customer in comparison with others to provide a holistic picture into how well marketing creates an impact on the company’s relationship with that customer.
+For instance, if we take customer lifetime value into account, we can estimate the worth of an individual customer in comparison with others to provide a holistic picture of how well marketing creates an impact on the company’s relationship with that customer.
 We have also witnessed companies working on proxy measures, like brand liking or brand awareness.
-These proxy measurements help provide a demonstration of how each pound spent on marketing is helping the customer land into the sales funnel.
+These proxy measurements help provide a demonstration of how each pound spent on marketing is helping the customer land in the sales funnel.

-It’s simple, every pound you invest for your firm’s marketing today, will contribute to the development of your brand as an asset tomorrow.
+It’s simple, every pound you invest in your firm’s marketing today, will contribute to the development of your brand as an asset tomorrow.
 To sum it up, your marketing expenditures might be heavily affecting your profit and loss statement this year, but it is also developing your brand equity and improving your relationship with the customers for the coming years.
 It is all about developing a futuristic approach for your business.

 Related: Informed decision making in business depends on how well you assess and manage your business risks.
 Learn more about risk management by reading our guide here.

 Clear House Accountants are highly recognized Accountants in London.
-Our marketing accountants specialise working with digital marketing agencies, website developers and creative businesses to help them not only manage their compliance work but also the management and performance reporting elements of their business.
+Our marketing accountants specialise in working with digital marketing agencies, website developers and creative businesses to help them not only manage their compliance work but also the management and performance reporting elements of their business.
 We also help our digital marketing clients to create effective performance reporting measures for their client’s marketing campaigns.